 NOVEMBER 4 to NOVEMBER 28 – ADRIFT – JILLIAN CULEY, CAROLYN DANCE, KAYLENE BROOKS, MICHIYO MIWA – Organic artworks from natural and handmade fibres.
 ADRIFT is a whimsical and beautiful collection.

-DECEMBER 2 to DECEMBER 19 – CHRISTMAS ART FAIR – A selection of artworks from emerging and celebrated artists, all priced under $500.
-Find the perfect Christmas gift for the person you love.
+DECEMBER 9 to 2022 – CHRISTMAS ART FAIR – A selection of artworks from emerging and celebrated artists, Find the perfect Christmas gift for the person you love.

 My name is Caitlin Graham.
 I’m an artist from the Lithgow region and am currently in my second year of a Bachelor of Fine Arts degree at the National Art School in Darlinghurst.
 Majoring in printmaking, I have been developing my skills in a number of disciplines including etching, lino carving, screen printing and drawing.

 I love creating works that highlight our region’s beauty and uniqueness.
 I want to share our unique perspective with a broader audience and bring light to some of our local issues through my art.
 I also enjoy incorporating landscapes, architecture, mathematics, humour and my everyday life, both here and in Sydney, into my artworks.